Author: Christina Lauren

 My Rating: 4 Stars!

-*All thoughts and opinions are my own and were not influenced by the authors or publisher.
+*All thoughts and opinions are my own and were not influenced by that author or publisher.
 I was not compensated for this review.*